+6. Change the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology, becoming Digital by Default.

 - a.
-Continue to implement the Workforce Development Plan. - 6.
-Change the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology.

-- b.
-Complete the implementation of the software rationalisation programme, e.g. introduction of IDOX, to enable more efficient working across services and between front and back office systems. - c.
-Ensure the Council has resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public.
+Development of service delivery through the website whilst working with our partner Liberata to implement the Customer Access Management Strategy, with a focus on moving towards becoming 'Digital by Default'. - b.
+Use systems such as IDOX and CRM to deliver services better and enable more efficient working across services and between front and back office systems. - c.
+Ensure the Council has resilient and robust Corporate Governance and Risk Management arrangements in place to safeguard its employees, assets and the public. - d.
+Encourage different ways of working to deliver services as effectively and efficiently as possible. - e.
+Ensure that all staff and Members have the required digital skills to enable efficient and effective service delivery.